Nigeria: Kaduna's Train Attacks Add to Nigeria's Deep Security Problems

 To solve rising banditry in the long term, the socio-economic problems that allow violent crime to fester must be tackled.
 Even if ramped-up security responses turn Nigeria into a police state, violent crime and terrorism will continue until poverty, social inequality and corruption are addressed.

-Oluwole Ojewale, ENACT, Institute for Security Studies (ISS) Dakar; Adewumi Badiora, Head, Department of Urban and Regional Planning at Olabisi Onabanjo University, Nigeria; Freedom Onuoha, Senior Lecturer, Department of Political Science, University of Nigeria
+Oluwole Ojewale, ENACT, ISS Dakar; Adewumi Badiora, Head, Department of Urban and Regional Planning at Olabisi Onabanjo University, Nigeria; Freedom Onuoha, Senior Lecturer, Department of Political Science, University of Nigeria

-(This article was first published by ISS Today, a Premium Times syndication partner.
-We have their permission to republish).
+Exclusive rights to re-publish ISS Today articles have been given to Daily Maverick in South Africa and Premium Times in Nigeria.
+For media based outside South Africa and Nigeria that want to re-publish articles, or for queries about our re-publishing policy, email us.